 A blazer is an essential component of your business casual wardrobe.
 Stick with dark colors and avoid gold buttons made from good-quality materials.

 Navy is probably your best bet, as it is the most classic blazer color of all.
 Go single-breasted rather than double, as this can look too powerful.

 A sports coat is another good choice for a professional environment.
 Stay away from brash colors and opt for something less loud and with a more subdued pattern.

 Go for a long-sleeved white dress shirt in cotton.
 Pastel tones, or light blue, are a good choice here, too.
 An Oxford, for example, is perfectly acceptable.
-Choose colors that best aligns with your work environment.
+Choose colors that best align with your work environment.

 A plain white oxford is ideal for business casual wear.
 Add a serious tie, throw over a blazer, and you’re ready for that unexpected meeting with the boss.
-To tone things down, leave the top button undone, or go for a knit tie.
+To tone things down, leave the top button undone or go for a knit tie.

 To create a cleaner and more elegant look, tuck in your shirt.
 If the shirt won’t stay tucked, it’s a good habit to wear “shirt stays”.
-They might be a little uncomfortable, but provide an excellent solution for your looks.
+They might be a little uncomfortable, but they provide an excellent solution for your looks.